zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### shouldLiftAnchorOnSpeedChange
 - Description: Lifts the anchor when using a speed change key, this is a QOL to prevent anchor from being required to be pressed when attempting to change the ship speed
-- Default Value: false
+- Default Value: true

 ### FlightClimbingOffset
 - Description: Ascent and Descent speed for the vehicle in the air.
 This value is interpolated to prevent jitters.
-- Default Value: 1
+- Default Value: 5

 ### UnderwaterClimbingOffset
 - Description: Ascent and Descent speed for the vehicle in the water.
 This value is interpolated to prevent jitters.
-- Default Value: 1
+- Default Value: 5

 ## ModSupport:DynamicLocations